Vuido

 You can use a single webpack configuration file to create both development and production builds.

 The production builds are optimized and minified.
 They don't contain code which is only used for debugging.
-You can use the script built in production mode when packaging your application.
+You can use the script built in production mode when .

 Example of webpack configuration for building a Vuido application in both development and production modes: